yuto-ohnuki/STRGNN/README.md

-# STRGNN
+# STRGNN: Sequentially Topological Regularization Graph Neural Network
-This repo contains the code and the datasets for our paper "Deep learning of multimodal networks with topological regularization for drug repositioning".
+This repository contains the implementation and the datasets for our paper "Deep learning of multimodal networks with topological regularization for drug repositioning".

+STRGNN effectively predicts the association between drugs and diseases based on large-scale multimodal networks containing abundant omics information.

+We proposed "topological regularization", which appropriately selects informative modalities and discard redundant ones from the multimodal network data.

 <div align="center">
   <img src="assets/overview.png" width="80%">